amitkushwaha001/Phishing-App-Detector/README.md

 5. Go to **APIs & Services → Credentials → Create Credentials → API Key**
 6. Copy the generated key

 > ⚠️ **Security Warning:** Never commit real API keys to a public GitHub repository.
-For production apps, use environment variables, `--dart-define`, or a secure secrets management solution.
-Consider restricting your Google API key to specific IP addresses or Android/iOS apps in the Google Cloud Console.
+Always use `--dart-define` at build/run time.
+For CI/CD pipelines, store keys as encrypted secrets (GitHub Actions secrets, etc.).
+Consider restricting your Google API key to specific Android/iOS apps or IP addresses in the Google Cloud Console.

 ---